Speech Language Assistant (SLA) CPSO

 View Course Learning Outcomes

-1. Define the roles and responsibilities of the Speech-Language Pathology Assistant in various settings.
+- Examine the roles and responsibilities of the Speech-Language Pathology Assistant (SLPA) across different clinical and educational settings.

 SLA 501 - Survey of Communication Disorders